IPv6PrefixDelegation for Virtual Machine Manager

 Bridge device (br30)

-And I need a brigde device to which the VMs
+And I need a brigde device to which the VMs can connect.

 [NetDev] Name=br30 Kind=bridge